chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

      ]
    }

 It is possible to further restrict access using a more sophisticated policy document.
-For example, administrators may choose to permit the Identity and Access Management (IAM) user only to attach/detach the volume ID associated with the Chef server data volume, and not all volumes.
+For example, administrators may choose to permit the Identity and Access Management (IAM) user only to attach/detach the volume ID associated with the Chef Server data volume, and not all volumes.